What is a Registered Agent?

 -

-Do I need a registered agent for my sole proprietorship?
+Do I need a Statutory Agent for my sole proprietorship?

-Generally, sole proprietorships do not require a registered agent because they are not separate legal entities like corporations or LLCs.
+Generally, sole proprietorships do not require a Statutory Agent because they are not separate legal entities like corporations or LLCs.
 The owner of a sole proprietorship typically receives legal notices and documents directly.

 -